TrenchBoot/documentation/QUICKSTART.md

 Launch bits from TrenchBoot.
 Note that this is a bare bones document meant to help someone get up and running with Secure Launch.
 It does not contain detailed descriptions of all the technologies and terminology involved in doing a Secure Launch.
-The repository this document resides in contains a plethora of other resources that can be used to understand things more broadly.
+The repository this document resides in as well as the Linux Secure Launch documentation submitted with the Linux patch sets (under Documentation/security/launch-integrity/) contain a plethora of other resources and information that can be used to understand the Secure Launch technology more broadly.

 For topics not addressed by this document, please contact TrenchBoot developers via the community site: